nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

   - Sensitive
   - Superseded

-#### Local system registration requirements
+#### Duplicate record prevention

 Before registering the patient record on the local system, the provider SHALL check the practice patient index for matching patients using NHS number, and then:

 - **If a matching patient record IS found**:

   - and is **active** (i.e. a currently registered patient, of any registration type):

     - The registration SHALL be halted and an a `409` `DUPLICATE_REJECTED` returned to the consumer

   - and is **inactive** (i.e. a patient whose registration has lapsed of any registration type):

+    - If the local record's NHS number has not been traced or verified, it SHALL be verified using the [rules shown above](foundations_use_case_register_a_patient.html#pds-requirements)
-    - The patient's record SHOULD be re-activated as a **temporary** patient
+    - The patient record SHALL be re-activated as a **temporary** patient

-      {% include note.html content="Provider systems MAY create a new **temporary** record in this instance but only in line with existing system handling for re-activation of inactive records for temporary patients." %}

-    - Temporary address or telecom details sent by the consuming system (where provided) SHALL be added to the record, and marked as *temporary* address and telecom details
-      - The provider system SHALL NOT push/synchronise these temporary telecom or temporary address details with PDS.

-    - the patient's record SHALL be returned to the consuming system shown in [Payload response body](foundations_use_case_register_a_patient.html#payload-response-body) below.
+    - Follow the [Local registration requirements](foundations_use_case_register_a_patient.html#local-registration-requirements) when updating the patient's demographics

-  - AND is recorded as **deceased**:
+  - and is recorded as **deceased**:

-    - The registration MUST be halted and an error returned to the consuming system
+    - The registration SHALL be halted and an error returned to the consuming system

 - **If a matching patient record IS NOT found**:

-  - A new **temporary** patient record SHALL be created:
+  - A new **temporary** patient record SHALL be created

-    - using the demographic details returned from the PDS record
+  - Follow the [Local registration requirements](foundations_use_case_register_a_patient.html#local-registration-requirements) when creating the patient record
-    - and temporary address or telecom details sent by the consuming system (where provided), and marked as *temporary* address and telecom details
-      - The provider system SHALL NOT push/synchronise these temporary telecom or temporary address details to PDS.
-    - the patient's record SHALL be returned to the consuming system shown in [Payload response body](foundations_use_case_register_a_patient.html#payload-response-body) below.

 {% include warning.html content="Provider systems MUST NOT create or re-activate a patient as a GMS (regular) patient.
 Doing so would adversely affect national systems and interfere with the practice's caseload." %}

+#### Local registration requirements

+- **The patient record SHOULD be created or updated using**:

+  - demographic details sent by the consumer
+  - supplemented by demographics retrieved from PDS where elements were omitted by the consumer
+  - temporary address or temporary telecom details sent by the consumer SHOULD be marked with an end date aligned with the expiry date of the temporary record.

+- **If the provider system synchronises temporary patient records with PDS**:
+  - an update SHALL NOT automatically be sent to PDS.
+  - PDS synchronisation SHALL occur where a user is present during the next routine synchronisation event (for example, a receptionist opening the patient's record).
+  - temporary address or temporary telecom details SHOULD be marked with an end date.

+- **the patient's record SHALL be returned to the consuming system shown in [Payload response body](foundations_use_case_register_a_patient.html#payload-response-body) below**.

 #### Error Handling ####

 The Provider system SHALL return an error if:

-- the `Parameters` resource passed by the consuming system including the embedded `Patient` resource is invalid, or does not include the minimum mandatory details (see above)
+- the `Parameters` resource passed by the consuming system including the embedded `Patient` resource is invalid, or does not include the minimum mandatory details
-- the NHS number could not be found on PDS, or verified against a PDS record (see above)
+- the NHS number could not be found on PDS, or verified against a PDS record
 - the PDS record contains an invalid, sensitive or superseded flag
 - the patient is marked as deceased on PDS, or on the provider system
 - PDS is unavailable, or could not be contacted